Aldrich Ames: CIA career

 Ames returned to the CIA during the summer of 1960 as a laborer and painter.
 He then became an assistant technical director at a Chicago theater until February 1962.
 Returning to the Washington metropolitan area, Ames took full-time employment at the CIA doing the same sort of clerical jobs he had performed in high school.
 While taking his first polygraph examination, Ames claimed to have committed a crime, which was considered no probability of deception.
-When asked to elaborate on the offense, Ames confessed that he and a friend not affiliated with CIA, while drunk, stole a delivery boy's bicycle and went joyriding.
-However, this confession had not been considered grave enough to disqualify Ames from a security clearance.
+When asked to elaborate on the offense, Ames confessed that he and a friend not affiliated with CIA, while drunk, stole a delivery boy's bicycle and went joyriding; this confession had not been considered grave enough to disqualify Ames from a security clearance.

 Five years after beginning his work for the CIA, Ames completed a bachelor's degree in history at the George Washington University in Washington, D.C.
 He did not plan to have a career with the agency, but after attaining the grade of GS-7 and receiving good performance appraisals, he was accepted into the Career Trainee Program despite several alcohol-related brushes with the police.
 In 1969, Ames married a fellow CIA officer, Nancy Segebarth, whom he had met in the Career Trainee Program.

 Ames was assigned to Ankara, Turkey, and Nancy then resigned from the CIA because of a rule that prohibited married partners from working from the same office.
-Ames' job in Turkey was to target Soviet intelligence officers for recruitment.
+Ames's job in Turkey was to target Soviet intelligence officers for recruitment.
 He succeeded in infiltrating the communist Dev-Genç organization through a roommate of student activist Deniz Gezmiş and a beauty pageant contestant whose boyfriend was participating in a movement to overthrow the Turkish government.
-In spite of this success, Ames' performance was rated only "satisfactory".
+In spite of this success, Ames's performance was rated only "satisfactory".
 His superiors considered the spies recruited to be of sufficient value, but a remark was made that Ames was "unsuited for field work and it is recommended he spend the remainder of his career at CIA headquarters".
 Discouraged by the critical assessment, Ames considered resigning from the agency.

 In 1972, Ames returned to CIA headquarters, where he spent the next four years in the Soviet-East European (SE) Division, where he was responsible for managing assets and his skills were better utilized.
 His performance reviews were "generally enthusiastic".
 Nevertheless, his excessive drinking was noted, and two "eyes only" memoranda were placed in his file.